 Ota Spring’s Plum Trees and Cherry Blossoms

-While the ephemeral beauty of Japan’s springtime cherry blossoms (known as sakura) is talked about the world over, the equally stunning plum blossoms (ume in Japanese) often slip under the radar.
+While the ephemeral beauty of Japan’s springtime cherry blossoms (known as sakura) is talked about the world over, the equally stunning plum blossoms (ume) often slip under the radar.
 Typically plum blossoms come into bloom from late February, while sakura season is closer to the end of March, but in many ways these two blossoms are hard to tell apart.
 If you time it just right, then you can enjoy both of these fabulous varieties of flora at the same time.

 Start your day in style at Umeyashiki Park, where plum trees have been growing since the Edo era (1603-1868) and Emperor Meiji is said to have been a frequent visitor.
 The name Umeyashiki means “House of Plums” and the park grounds, which served as an Imperial villa during the late 19th and early 20th century, are home to 71 white and 32 red plum trees.

 Umeyashiki Park is a 5-minute walk from Umeyashiki Station on the Keikyu Main Line.

 Ikegami Honmon-ji Temple